edsonMark/DemoF2F/README.md

 Execute

-Execute

-run
+protractor conf.js

-protractor conf.js which would run the Registerspec.js file
+which would run the Registerspec.js file